Electric Hot Kettle: Ultimate Guide to Your Perfect

 Variable Temperature Kettles

-For the discerning tea aficionado or coffee connoisseur, precise temperature control is a game-changer.
+For the discerning tea aficionado or coffee connoisseur, precise temperature control is a major upgrade.
 Different beverages require specific brewing temperatures – green tea at 175°F (80°C), black tea at 205°F (96°C), and French press coffee around 200°F (93°C).
 Variable temperature kettles offer preset options or a dial to select your desired heat, ensuring you extract the optimal flavors from your drinks.
 Some advanced models even feature “keep warm” functions, maintaining your selected temperature for an extended period.

 Gooseneck Kettles